grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 is be defined by the application layer protocol and SHOULD be non-zero length.
 For example, it may be a sequence number used by the higher-level protocol during the transport of the authenticator to the other party.
-Using a unique value allows the application to prevent replays by tying the authenticator to a given context.
+Using a unique and unpredictable value ties the authenticator to a given context, allowing the application to prevent authenticators from being replayed or precomputed by an attacker with temporary access to a private key.

 CertificateVerify
 : A signature over the value